zenobio93/seat-docs/docs/installation_guides/debian.md

 Take note of the `Client ID`, `Secret Key`, `Callback URL` fields which will be required at a later stage in this documentation.

 ### Basics
-We will ensuring that your system is up to date before starting with package installation.
-So, let's start with basics :
+We will ensure that your system is up to date before starting with package installations.
+So, let's start with some basics :

 - `apt-get update` to refresh the repositories cache.
 - `apt-get full-upgrade` to update any installed packages.